IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/memory_allocation_address_space.rst

 2. Local Address Space
     Local Address Space refers to memory objects that need to be allocated in local memory pool and are shared by all work-items of a work-group.
 Numba-dppy does not support passing arguments that are allocated in the local address space to `@numba_dppy.kernel`.
 Users are allowed to allocate static arrays in the local address space inside the `@numba_dppy.kernel`.
-In the example below `@numba_dppy.local.array(shape, dtype)` is the API used to allocate a static array in the local address space:
+In the example below `numba_dppy.local.array(shape, dtype)` is the API used to allocate a static array in the local address space:

     .. literalinclude:: ../../../numba_dppy/examples/barrier.py
       :lines: 54-87